How Stock Prices Are Determined

 Why Stocks Become Overvalued and Undervalued

 As you may have learned by reading Introduction to Wall Street, the purpose of the capital markets is three-fold.
-At the risk of repeating myself, I'm going to quote the relevant passage verbatim and encourage you to read them again before I get into the details:

 - To establish the primary market by connecting savers of capital with those who want to raise capital, most commonly either by borrowing it through the issuance of bonds or by selling ownership in a business through the issuance of stock.
 It is the core reason Wall Street is so important because it is what makes capitalism work; what moves money efficiently to its most productive uses, increasing standards of living over time.